NikolaySuslov/SandboxAssetServer/docs/usermodel.md

 Permissions on uploaded models are 744 by default.

-Only the owner of an asset can change an asset's permissions.
+The owner of an asset can change all of an asset's permissions, and a group with write access can change group/other permissions.